bulnuo/open-llama-lora/README.md

 1. Download the pre-trained OpenLlaMa model, with 3 billion parameters, from Huggingface.
 2. Finetune the model using your personalized training data.
-3. Run an inference to confirm the fine-tuned model understands your training data.
+3. Run an inference to confirm the finetuned model understands your training data.

 ### What to expect
 We're using a small language model (3 billion parameters), a tiny dataset for finetuning (100 records), doing it in a short amount of time (10 minutes), and running it on a tiny system (a single 8-core CPU).
 For comparison, training is run on 100s of GPUs for many days.